chinmaysgit/PracticeGitHub/README.md

-chinmay wants to make some changes to the project
+# dev-landing-page
+- This page is amazing.
+- I want to contribute to this project.